kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 As a next step, it's definitely worth extending the Graph RAG pipeline shown to include vector embeddings of the unstructured text of the talk transcripts, as this will improve the quality of the retrieval in cases where the graph traversal does not yield a response.
-On that note, Kùzu is on the verge of releasing a native disk-based HNSW vector index that allows users to run similarity search queries in Cypher, so this will be a useful future addition to the Graph RAG pipeline.
+On that note, Kuzu is on the verge of releasing a native disk-based HNSW vector index that allows users to run similarity search queries in Cypher, so this will be a useful future addition to the Graph RAG pipeline.
 Stay tuned for more updates on this in a future blog post!